smrgeoinfo/vocabulary/geochemistry/discoverability.md

 The CDIF metadata requirements outlined above include properties necessary to create a FDO PID Kernel information record (FDOFIdentificationRecord in Figure , below) as recommended by the Research Data Alliance (RDA)[^7].
 The mapping from the PID Kernel information record to the CDIF metadata schema.org recommended implementation is shown in Appendix 2.

-![][1]

-## Implementation approaches
+## <a name="impapp" a/> Implementation approaches

-[As a starting point, the resources of interest must be documented with metadata content that meets the requirements outlined in the [[Metadata Content Requirements]{.underline}][2] section, and is serialized following the CDIF schema.org profile *(currently in Appendix 1, likely to move to a separate document)*.
+As a starting point, the resources of interest must be documented with metadata content that meets the requirements outlined in the [Metadata Content Requirements](#mdcontent) section, and is serialized following the CDIF schema.org profile *(currently in Appendix 1, likely to move to a separate document)*.
 Given that the metadata follows CDIF conventions, software can be written to extract information to enable client actions, whether that is populating a search index or accessing a useful resource representation.
-The workflow is reviewed here, and then discussed in more detail below.]{.mark}
+The workflow is reviewed here, and then discussed in more detail below.

-[Finding documents to index]{.underline}: Web-crawling is still an important approach to finding and indexing resources on the web, but a more proactive and widely used approach is the sitemap.
+Finding documents to index: Web-crawling is still an important approach to finding and indexing resources on the web, but a more proactive and widely used approach is the sitemap.
 A sitemap is a list of web locations (URLs) containing files that a hosting agent wants search engines to index.
 Many search engines enable providers to register sitemap locations.
 Alternatively, root directories on web servers can use a 'robots.txt' file to point to one or more sitemaps that should be indexed.

-[Getting the metadata]{.underline}: Once a crawler for a search application finds a document that should be indexed, the question is where is the metadata to index, and what conventions does the metadata use.
+Getting the metadata: Once a crawler for a search application finds a document that should be indexed, the question is where is the metadata to index, and what conventions does the metadata use.
 Common practice is to create a human-readable landing page for datasets or other non-textual resources published on the web.
 Metadata can be incorporated into the landing pages in several ways:

 1. [Each resource has an html landing page that describes the resource for human users, and contains embedded CDIF]{.mark} [JSON-LD metadata (See [[Appendix 1]{.underline}][3]) for machine clients.]{.mark} Metadata can be embedded in landing pages using the HTML \<script\> element, in alignment with the Data on the Web Best Practices, specifically section 8.2, Metadata[^8].
 This approach requires that each published resource has a human-readable landing page, intended to be the target of search by human users.
 Scripts are normally embedded in the \<head\> section of an HTML document.
 The \<script\> element has a 'type' attribute that provides a MIME-type specifying the type of script.